-Prepare for your software testing interviews from our comprehensive list of over 100 manual testing interview questions with answers.
+Prepare for your software testing interviews with our comprehensive list of over 100 manual testing interview questions with answers.
 These interview questions are designed for both freshers and experienced.
-We will start with fairly simple questions and move to the more advanced level as the post progresses.

 Ques.2.
 Why is testing required?

 Ans.
-We need software testing for following reasons-
+We need software testing for the following reasons-

 Ques.3.
 When should we stop testing?